softbreakers/EasyROP/README.md

-  --test-binary <path>  Analyze a binary to test viability of an attack --ropattack <path>    Generate ROP attack from file --dlls                Enable ROP attack search through KnownDLLs
+  --test-binary <path>  Analyze a binary to test viability of an attack --ropattack <path>    Generate ROP attack from file --dlls                Enable ROP attack search through KnownDLLs --bad-chars           The list of characters to avoid in ROP chain.
+Example: '\\x00\\x0a'
 ```

 ### Operations